 In this document, you have learned how to configure, deploy, and delete services in Tencent Cloud TKE.
 With Tencent Cloud TKE, you don't need to install, operate, maintain, or expand your cluster management infrastructure.
 You can enable and disable Docker applications, query cluster statuses, and use various cloud services by simply calling APIs.

-Go to the next tutorial to learn about the basic concepts and operations of Ingress Management and Image Repository Overview and quickly build services by viewing Examples for Getting Started.
+Go to the next tutorial to learn about the basic concepts and operations of Cloud Load Balancer and Image Repository Overview and quickly build services by viewing Examples for Getting Started.